ttreeagency/Ttree.Identicons/README.rst

 **Important**: When an IP address is blocked, for a maximum of 1 minute, the Application Firewall block the request early in the Flow bootstrap (when a request arrive at the MVC dispatcher).
-If you don't use the default URL www.domain/i/hash.png, you need to change the patternValue in Settings.yaml, in the TYPO3.Flow firewall section.
+If you don't use the default URL www.domain/i/hash.png, you need to change the patternValue in Settings.yaml, in the Flow Application Firewall section.

 ==========================
 Advanced access limitation